rgbkids/desys/docs/setup.md

 - [ ] Chat functionality works and AI responds
 - [ ] Conversation history is saved in KV database

-**Once setup is complete, you can start chatting with AI using keep4o!**
+**Once setup is complete, you can start chatting with AI using App!**

 ## Post-Setup Troubleshooting